tylersullivan21/nextjs-truth-rec/README.md

-# nextjs-truth-rec
-Project rebuilt in react framework (Next.js)
+# Truth and Reconciliation Rebuilt in Next.js